 The materials room is located in room 06.
 Therapy materials ONLY are housed there.
 ALL diagnostic tests and therapy materials must be checked out AND in through the program's secretary.
-Additional equipment including tape recorders, portable audiometers, and computer software are available and may be checked out through the secretary or your clinical supervisor.
+Additional equipment, including tape recorders, portable audiometers, and computer software, may be checked out through the secretary or your clinical supervisor.
 Disposable supplies such as tongue depressors, gloves, and alcohol prep pads are located in the Library/Materials Room (06).
-Students may check them out 1 hour prior to diagnostic or therapy sessions.
+Students may check them out 1 hour before diagnostic or therapy sessions.
 The materials must be checked in and returned to their location immediately following the session for the next clinician to have access to them.
-During the hours clinic is open for clients, student clinicians serving clients have first priority over the use of materials.
+During clinic operating hours, student clinicians serving clients have priority over the use of materials.

 Test protocols are filed alphabetically in the drawers of the filing cabinet in the program secretary's offices.
-Please ask clinical secretary for these.
-Since protocols are expensive, clinicians are allowed to take only what is necessary to appropriately serve their client(s).
+Please ask the clinical secretary for these.
+Since protocols are expensive, clinicians can take what is necessary to serve their client(s) appropriately.